-Hitomi and Lei Fang from the Dead or Alive games (more specifically the Xtreme spinoffs) appear to be very fond of one another.
-Since the series is practically a big playable Fanservice... that's not so surprising.
+Hitomi and Lei Fang in the Xtreme spinoffs appear to be very fond of one another.

 In Xtreme Beach Volleyball, you can give gifts to the other girls to raise their friendship meters, and they will often gift you things back, such as bathing suits from their own personal collection.
 The bathing suit that Lei Fang gives Hitomi when her friendship level hits max?
 A white bandeau bikini with red polka dot trim that says "LOVERS <3" in red glittery cursive.
 Lei Fang will NOT give this to anyone else you play as; it's the same style bathing suit, but it's plain yellow with no text on it.

 Destroy All Humans!: Crypto and Orthopox tend to sound like an old married couple.
 In one moment of unsual giddiness, Pox calls Crypto a "silver stud."

 Dante and Nero from Devil May Cry.
 The first fight they have, when Nero meets Dante after Dante shoots Sanctus, Nero flies into the air, and straddles Dante's waist, and Nero bites Dante's 'gun'.
 Whenever the two meet back up with each other during the game, it almost seems like Dante is flirting with Nero.